 Until he started talking car stuff, I had no idea that tail lights could be an art.
 Or that there really was much difference.
 I was simply oblivious since I’m not a car guy.

 So with the lease being up on my Subaru Impreza hatchback, I needed to go car shopping.
-But I confess that I love this vehicle because of its all wheel drive and the car’s many safety features, which you can’t dismiss when you’re looking at teenagers coming of driving age.
+But I confess that I love this vehicle because of its all wheel drive and the car’s many safety features, which you can’t dismiss when you’re looking at teenagers.
 Dollar-for-dollar you get a lot of bang for the buck.

 I took Dear Son with me to look at a couple of cars, including the next gen Impreza.
 Guess who wants to drive stick?
 Yeah.

-But the salesman I spoke with let me know the deal: If I want the stick and clutch, I can’t get the Eye Sight Driver Assist.
+But the salesman let me know the deal: If I want the stick and clutch, I can’t get the Eye Sight Driver Assist.
 What’s Eye Sight?
 That’s the computer that not only beeps when you change lanes without signaling, but more importantly will automatically brake when a car or pedestrian is too close in front.

 So if a car coming at you in the opposing lane suddenly makes the dreaded left turn in front of you, or a drunk pedestrian steps off the curb in front, the computer might well react before you.
 Split seconds can make a difference.
 Literally.

 As you might assume from the bear bones ’82 Honda I started with, I’ve never been one for tech features in a car — I’m the type that never uses the cruise control.
 Digital doodads don’t light my fire.
 I want to drive a car, not be driven.
 And I think self driving features are dangerous because they promote inattention.

 That’s one of the things about driving stick — you can’t be inattentive.
 Unless you are cruising on the highway you are constantly engaged.
 You’ll never see someone driving stick and texting, or eating a hamburger, or even drinking coffee.
 Not in local traffic, anyway.